Loamfy/ImgToFGC_v2/README.md

 1. Python 3
 2. Run install_requirements.bat
 - Exe version
-1. FallGuysTools for load json map (not necessary if you know how to load map)
+1. FallGuysTools to load json map (not necessary if you know how to load map)

 ## Features
 - Convert image to Fall Guys Creative